Why should I read this?

-When can my son wear his uniform?
+When can my child wear their uniform?

-Every Cub Scout should wear his uniform to all Cub Scouting activities, including den and pack meetings, unit outings, and any activities done with members of the den or pack.
+Every Cub Scout should wear their uniform to all Cub Scouting activities, including den and pack meetings, unit outings, and any activities done with members of the den or pack.
 When playing sports, going to camp, or participating in other physical activities, the pack may opt to have the Cub Scouts wear an alternate uniform, such as an activity shirt or Class B uniform t-shirt.
 The Pack leaders will provide advance notice of any occasion when the boys should wear anything other than the complete uniform.
 Pack 100 has Class B uniform t-shirts available for all boys and adults who would like one.

-Where can I buy my son’s uniform?
+Where can I buy my scouts uniform?

 There sure is a lot of fun things going on at Pack 100, but how much does it all cost?

 There is an initial expense in purchasing the uniform, handbook, and national/pack dues.